Sam Cornish: 1982–2004

 In 1990, Cornish's memoir titled 1935 was published by Ploughshares Books.
 A combination of prose and poetry, it follows a timeline paralleling his life to that point.
 It was reviewed on NPR’s "All Things Considered" by Alan Cheuse:1935 is a powerful collage of portraits of Baltimore ghetto street life, figures from Sam Cornish’s own family, of simple poems about growing up black and swatches of history and sociology.
-All of it makes for quite a striking and effective narrative rhythm.Cheuse is appreciative of the historic details in this “..odd amalgam of ego and history, prose and poetry, hymns to Harlem and the deep South and the music of Ruth Brown and the courage of Martin Luther King and all kinds of shades of skin from black to brown to sepia to pink and back again.
-All of this contrives to give the feeling of the era.
-This innocent through dangerous world lurching toward World War II, and the sensuous tone of being black in Baltimore in 1935.”
+All of it makes for quite a striking and effective narrative rhythm.Cheuse described the work as “an odd amalgam of ego and history, prose and poetry, hymns to Harlem and the deep South and the music of Ruth Brown and the courage of Martin Luther King and all kinds of shades of skin from black to brown to sepia to pink and back again.
+All of this contrives to give the feeling of the era: this innocent through dangerous world lurching toward World War II, and the sensuous tone of being black in Baltimore in 1935.”

 Two years later, Cornish struck up a relationship with the owner of Zoland Books, who published two collections of his poetry.
 The first one, Folks Like Me (1992) received a fair amount of attention from several periodicals.
 Choice magazine considered it a “powerful collection” and “highly recommended.”
 Library Journal notes the “wealth of history” contained in poems about Joe Louis, John Coltrane, Frederick Douglass and Booker T. Washington and recommended it for most collections.
-Maya Angelou contributed a back cover blurb, comparing the book’s contents with the artistry of Ray Charles’ blues.
+Maya Angelou contributed a back cover blurb, comparing the book's contents with the artistry of Ray Charles’ blues.
 The other book, Cross A Parted Sea, features poems darker than Cornish's previous works and imply a parting of the waves — both in America and in his relationship with poetry.
 The book is more profane than his earlier work, with frequent racial slurs and crude language.
 Cornish had begun to write in voices other than his own.
 When reading these poems aloud, he would preface his performance with disarming comments apologizing for “using dirty words.”
 These poems are also based on historical subjects.

 The mixture of folklore, cultural stereotypes and satire was a technique frequently used by Cornish.